emitrofanova/Game-in-Python-and-Pygame/README.md

-There is a game that I created in the last Part of a "Python Programming MOOC 2022" course.
+This is a game that I created in the last Part of a "Python Programming MOOC 2022" course.

 This Game consists of 3 levels.
 Each level has 1 robot, 10 coins and at least 1 monster.
 Level number = amount of monsters.
 Monsters can be on the ground or one level upper.
 The player can move the robot using the arrow keys from the left edge of